Loading

 Session: Friction to Flow: Leading Through the Lens of Maxwell DISC

 Description: In today’s fast-paced, people-driven workplaces, miscommunication and personality clashes can quietly erode performance and trust.
-In this dynamic keynote, Dr. Rachael Knotts unpacks the transformative power of the Maxwell DISC Method—offering leaders a practical lens to understand behavioral patterns, unlock authentic communication, and lead with greater clarity and confidence.
+In this dynamic presentation, Dr. Rachael Knotts unpacks the transformative power of the Maxwell DISC Method—offering leaders a practical lens to understand behavioral patterns, unlock authentic communication, and lead with greater clarity and confidence.
 Drawing from over two decades of leadership experience in education and organizational development, Dr. Rachael demonstrates how to identify the root causes of team friction and turn them into momentum-building opportunities.
 Attendees will discover how behavioral awareness not only improves individual performance but also creates high-functioning, collaborative cultures where people thrive.

 Londin Boots